ciurca/100-days-of-code/r1-log.md

 ### R1D5

-Made a Python Script that sends whatsapp messages when a certain user types a message into a group.
+Made a Python Script that sends Whatsapp messages when a certain user types a message into a group.
 I got it after [this](https://www.geeksforgeeks.org/whatsapp-using-python/) tutorial, and edited it a bit.
 It was fun.